microsoft/ApplicationInsights-Go/README.md

 [Application Insights](http://azure.microsoft.com/en-us/services/application-insights/)
 is a service that allows developers to keep their applications available, performant, and successful.
-This go package will allow you to send telemetry of var]ious kinds (event, metric, trace) to the Application Insights service where they can be visualized in the Azure Portal.
+This go package will allow you to send telemetry of various kinds (event, metric, trace) to the Application Insights service where they can be visualized in the Azure Portal.

 ## Status